beet-software/dorm/README.md

 | [SQLite](https://pub.dev/packages/dorm_sqlite_database) | SqliteDatabase | Dart/Flutter | Local SQL storage, transactions, reactive table watches |

 The [engine capability reference](https://ezgrs.github.io/dorm/reference/engine-capabilities/) lists the current differences.
-Start with Memory when the goal is to learn the generated API without configuring a server.
+Start in-memory when the goal is to learn the generated API without configuring a server.
 Choose a backend engine when the application already uses that backend or needs its storage semantics.

 ## What dORM manages